Catherine Lacey: Screen

 She made her film debut in 1938 as the secretive nun who wears high heels in Alfred Hitchcock's The Lady Vanishes, in which she was credited as Catherine Lacy.
 Her film credits include I Know Where I'm Going!
 (1945), The October Man (1947), Whisky Galore!
 (1949), The Servant (1963) and The Fighting Prince of Donegal (1966), in which she played Queen Elizabeth I. In 1966/67 she played a malevolent fortune-teller in The Mummy's Shroud and Boris Karloff's insane wife in Michael Reeves' The Sorcerers.
 For the latter, she won a 'Silver Asteroid' award as Best Actress at the Trieste Science Fiction Film Festival in 1968.

 Eight years earlier, she received the Guild of TV Producers and Directors award as Actress of the Year.
 Her television debut in 1938 was in a BBC production of The Duchess of Malfi.
 Her last appearance in 1973 was in the Play for Today installment Mrs Palfrey at the Claremont.

 Personal life

-She was married to and divorced from the British actors Roy Emerton and Geoffrey Clark.
+She was married to the British actors Roy Emerton and Geoffrey Clark.